thruthesky/fireflutter/README.md

 * The file names and the class names of the widgets must match.
 * The user widgets are inside `widgets/user` and the file name is in the form of `user.xxxx.dart` or `user.xxxx.dialog.dart`.
 And it goes the same to chat and forum.

+* There are many service methods that opens a screen.
+One thing to note is that, all the method that opens a screen uses `showGeneralDialog` which does not modify the navigation stack.
+If you want, you may open the screen with navigation(routing) like `Navigator.of(context).push...()`.

 ## Screen widgets